Chargeback: how to get a refund using your debit card

 Under the chargeback scheme you can ask your bank to ‘charge back’ or reverse a card payment you’ve made if there’s a problem,

-Chargeback is an industry arrangement across card providers including Visa (opens in new tab), Mastercard (opens in new tab) and American Express (opens in new tab) and applies when paying with debit and prepaid cards.
+Chargeback is an industry arrangement across card providers including Visa, Mastercard and American Express and applies when paying with debit and prepaid cards.

 You can also use it when making payment by credit card, however with credit cards, if the item costs over £100, you’re better off making a claim through a bit of consumer law known as section 75.
 Unlike section 75 protection, chargeback is not enshrined in law.